KittyCAD/modeling-app/docs/kcl/bezierCurve.md

 ---
 title: "bezierCurve"
-excerpt: "Draw a bezier curve."
+excerpt: "Draw a smooth, continuous, curved line segment from the current origin to"
 layout: manual
 ---

-Draw a bezier curve.
+Draw a smooth, continuous, curved line segment from the current origin to

+the desired (x, y), using a number of control points to shape the curve's shape.

 ```js
 bezierCurve(data: BezierData, sketch_group: SketchGroup, tag?: TagDeclarator) -> SketchGroup